7 Steps To Become an Auto Mechanic

 Once you’ve gained the right training, you’ll be ready to start applying for mechanic jobs in your chosen industry!
 As we mentioned, UTI’s Career Services team can help you through the process as needed.

-When applying for mechanic positions, keep in mind that most of our grads start out working in entry-level roles.
-As with any industry, over time, you may be able to advance in your career with experience and hard work.
+When applying for mechanic positions, keep in mind that our grads are prepared to pursue entry-level roles.
+As with any industry, over time, technicians may be able to advance in their automotive mechanic career with experience and hard work.77

 UTI offers training programs for a range of industries that can help students pursue entry-level roles as mechanics.
 Two of the main programs that interest students are the Automotive Technology and Diesel Technology programs.